Expanding Worlds Curriculum

 - Targeted guided reading intervention groups

 Phonics is the foundation of our early reading programme.
-At Woodcroft follow the Sounds-Write scheme.
+At Woodcroft we follow the Sounds-Write scheme.
 Systematic synthetic phonics is taught through structured lessons throughout Reception and Key Stage 1.
 These lessons are taught daily and consist of direct teaching with children then practising their knowledge and skills under close supervision.

 The phonics programme is carefully sequenced.